The Mix works with Your Best Friend to offer support on domestic violence

-The survey opens on Monday, 5th July and closes midnight on Monday, 26th July.
+The survey closes midnight on Monday, 9th August.

 The results will be used to help the Your Best Friend team identify opportunities to develop peer to peer support, including grants for grassroots organisations or projects, training for young people and youth workers, policy development and more.

 - The survey will run from 12th July-9th August, 2021: https://www.smartsurvey.co.uk/s/YBF2021/